 Think glue guns shaped like a pen but instead of ink or glue it you get a thin line of hot plastic that cools and sets hard very quickly.

 The 3Doodle video below shows them off best.

 This is a promo video so it’s going to be upbeat about the potential but Jamie and Adam over at Tried and Tested have taken one for a spin from a modelling perspective and it does seem very promising.

-The promise of the such pens for model railway builders is huge but there are concerns.
+The promise of such pens for model railway builders is huge but there are concerns.

 Chief amongst potential show stoppers, flagged by Tried and Tested above, are the resolution that can be achieved and how smooth the hardened plastic is but I’m already thinking of workarounds for these.

-Alternatively, it could be used to add finicky detail other models to aid kit bashing.
-Cutting and gluing tiny bits of plastic for pipework, scaffolding, cabling and door and window frames drives me up the wall and if I can just draw these into place…
+Alternatively, it could be used to add finicky detail to other models to aid kitbashing.
+Cutting and glueing tiny bits of plastic for pipework, scaffolding, cabling and door and window frames drives me up the wall and if I can just draw these into place…

 Time will see how practical these pens are and I can’t wait to give them a go.
 I’m waiting on mine to arrive and will report back as soon as I’ve given it a go.

 Would you use 3Doodle for your models or do you already use one?
 I’d love to hear about your experiences so please share your thoughts in a comment below.